Pronation of the foot: Overpronation

 Those who overpronate tend to push off almost completely from the big toe and second toe.
-As a result, the shock from the foot's impact doesn't spread evenly throughout the foot and the ankle has trouble stabilizing the rest of the body.
+As a result, the shock from the foot's impact does not spread evenly throughout the foot and the ankle has trouble stabilizing the rest of the body.
 Additionally, an unnatural angle forms between the foot and ankle and the foot splays out abnormally.
 It is common even for people who pronate normally to have some angle between the foot and the ankle, but not to the extent seen in those who overpronate.
 In normal pronation, the weight distributes evenly throughout the foot.

 Causes

 There are many possible causes for overpronation, but researchers have not yet determined an underlying cause.
-Hintermann states, “Compensatory overpronation may occur for anatomical reasons, such as a tibia vara of 10 degrees or more, forefoot varus, leg length discrepancy, ligamentous laxity, or because of muscular weakness or tightness in the gastrocnemius and soleus muscles."
+Hintermann states, "Compensatory overpronation may occur for anatomical reasons, such as a tibia vara of 10 degrees or more, forefoot varus, leg length discrepancy, ligamentous laxity, or because of muscular weakness or tightness in the gastrocnemius and soleus muscles."
 Pronation can be influenced by sources outside of the body as well.
 Shoes have been shown to significantly influence pronation.
 Hintermann states that the same person can have different amounts of pronation just by using different running shoes.
-“It is easily possible that the maximal ankle joint eversion movement is 31 degrees for one and 12 degrees for another running shoe."
+"It is easily possible that the maximal ankle joint eversion movement is 31 degrees for one and 12 degrees for another running shoe."

 There has been some speculation as to whether arch height has an effect on pronation.
 After conducting a study at the Rose-Hulman Institute of Technology, Maggie Boozer suggests that people with higher arches tend to pronate to a greater degree.
 However, the generally accepted view by professionals is that the most pronation is present in those with lower arch heights.
-To complicate matters, one study done by Hylton Menz at the University of Western Sydney-Macarthur suggests that the methods for measuring arch height and determining whether someone is “flat-footed” or “high-arched” are unreliable.
-He says, “For this reason, studies investigating the relationship between static arch height motion of the rearfoot have consistently found that such a classification system is a poor predictor of dynamic rearfoot function.”
+To complicate matters, one study done by Hylton Menz at the University of Western Sydney-Macarthur suggests that the methods for measuring arch height and determining whether someone is "flat-footed" or "high-arched" are unreliable.
+He says, "For this reason, studies investigating the relationship between static arch height motion of the rearfoot have consistently found that such a classification system is a poor predictor of dynamic rearfoot function."

 Effects

 Overpronation may have secondary effects on the lower legs, such as increased rotation of the tibia, which may result in lower leg or knee problems.
 Overpronation is usually associated with many overuse injuries in running, including medial tibial stress syndrome, or shin splints, and knee pain.
-Hintermann states: “Individuals with injuries typically have pronation movement that is about two to four degrees greater than that of those with no injuries.”
+Hintermann states: "Individuals with injuries typically have pronation movement that is about two to four degrees greater than that of those with no injuries."
 He adds, however, that between 40% and 50% of runners who overpronate do not have overuse injuries.
 This suggests that, although pronation may have an effect on certain injuries, it is not the only factor influencing their development.